 The doctor will examine the patient and look for signs of strep throat or throat infection.

-It is virtually impossible to know, initially, whether it is caused by virus or bacteria.
+It is virtually impossible to know, initially, whether it is caused by a virus or bacteria.
 Some viral infections of the throat may have worse signs than those caused by streptococcal bacteria.

 Consequently, the doctor may order one or more of the following tests to find out what is causing the infection: